-Actually today, I purchased both Morinaga Hi-Chew Premium Grape and regular Hi-Chew Grape (Amazon.com) for this blog article, for I want to compare them this time for those who are curious about new Hi-Chews.
-Now, let’s get started.
+Today, I picked up Morinaga Hi-Chew Premium Grape and regular Hi-Chew Grape flavors for this blog article, for I wanted to compare them for people curious about the new line.

 Hi-Chew Premium Grape

-Speaking of the ingredient, the taffy candy of regular Hi-Chew Grape mainly contains starch syrup, sugar, vegetable fat and oil, gelatin, concentrated grape juice, mixed jam (including apple), and grape puree.
+Next, let’s check the ingredients.
+Based on the list pictured above, the regular Hi-Chew Grape mainly consists of starch syrup, sugar, vegetable oil/fat, gelatin, concentrated grape juice, mixed jam (including apple), and grape puree.

 Meanwhile, the main ingredients in the Hi-Chew Premium Grape flavor are starch syrup, sugar, dextrose, vegetable oil/fat, concentrated grape juice (99% Cabernet Sauvignon), and gelatin.